shaka-project/shaka-packager/docs/source/build_instructions.md

 ### Xcode license agreement

-If you're getting the error
+If you are getting the error

 > Agreeing to the Xcode/iOS license requires admin privileges, please re-run as
 > root via sudo.

-the Xcode license hasn't been accepted yet which (contrary to the message) any user can do by running:
+the Xcode license has not been accepted yet which (contrary to the message) any user can do by running:

 ```shell